azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Results.md

    		- Added a new buck and a `PRI_GND` wire.
 Circuit worked fine without running the PWM output.
 		- Added new **Q29, Q38** transistors and ran the script again.
 Smoke once again came from the thermistor and transformer.
 12A fuse was blown.
 Circuit is pulling too much current.
 	- Also noticed that the previous PCB also had damage to the `PRI_GND` trace.
+5. After multiple frequency and duty tests were ran it was found that as the switching frequency increases, the maximum `FLY_OUT_A` voltage decreases.
+This means that a "buzzing" sound is heard the higher the duty cycle is set to.
+However, the overall voltage ripple decreases as the frequency increases.
+   - A frequency of 42kHz was finalized for the transformer.
+The available duty cycles were also set to 10%-40% which translates to `FLY_OUT_A` voltages of 3.35V-18.78V.
+The minimum time delay between stepping up the duty cycle was determined to be 1% per 0.1s in the code, or 1% per 0.18s after measured on the oscilloscope.